craftcms/cms/docs/extend/element-types.md

 Create an `elements/` directory within your plugin’s source directory, and create a PHP class file within it, named after the class name you want to give your element type (e.g. `Product.php`).

-Define the class within the file, and give it some public properties for any custom attributes your elements will have.
+Define the class within the file, and give a display name and some public properties for any custom attributes your elements will have.

 ```php
 <?php